Skamlingsbanken: 1840s National Skamlingsbakke Meetings

-The language meetings

 A number of other languages meetings then followed, which later evolved into folk festivals and national meetings.
 The first was held on 18 May 1843 instead of 14 May, since this was a Sunday and would have conflicted with the holiday law.
 Beginning at sunrise the participants hoisted the Dannebrog, a huge split flag 12 Ell long and 6 ell wide (7.68 by 3.84 m).
 At 11 o'clock Højskamling was inaugurated and Laurids Skau became the first speaker.
 Drewsen spoke next and handed over a silver drinking horn to P. Hiort Lorenzen.
 It was made of Danish silver pieces and bore the inscription, "He spoke Danish, and continued to speak Danish."
 Later on, the Højskamlings banner was consecrated, with a speech by teacher A. C. Abbey from Moltrup and the rest of the day continued with songs, music, disc shooting and dancing.
 The celebrations ended at nightfall with bonfires and singing.

 The second meeting on 4 July 1844 was a protest meeting over the King's degradation of the Danish language's influence in the charter of 29 March 1844.
 This meeting had native language conservation as its key theme which applied to all of the Nordic countries.
 The previous evening, a steamer with 120 citizens from Copenhagen arrived, including N. F. S. Grundtvig, Orla Lehmann, Carl Ploug and Meïr Aron Goldschmidt.
 The huge party began at sunrise with hoisting of the flag accompanied by cannon salutes.
 Then, after Kaj Hansen from Vonsild had welcomed everyone, Laurids Skau made a speech.
 Carl Ploug was in the audience and it is probably this speech he refers to when he later writes about the peasant who says: